FlooringMarketingThatBooksHigh-TicketInstalls

-Marketing for flooring companies — material-specific campaigns, showroom traffic, design-build referrals, and the tracking long sales cycles require to know which ads pay off.
+A flooring marketing agency built for how flooring actually sells — a long, considered, high-ticket purchase across hardwood, LVP, tile, and carpet.
+Material-specific campaigns, showroom traffic, exclusive leads instead of shared ones, and the tracking long sales cycles require to know which ads pay off.
 No contracts.

 Why most agencies underperform in flooring

 Flooring is a long sale where customers research material types (hardwood vs. LVP vs. tile vs. carpet) for weeks before they pick an installer.
-Most marketing chases generic 'flooring near me' clicks and never separates by material or supports the showroom side.
+A $5,000-$15,000 job doesn't get bought off one click — it gets bought after a sample, a showroom visit, an in-home measure, and a quote.
+Most marketing chases generic "flooring near me" clicks, never separates by material, and never supports the showroom or the slow decision the way this trade needs.

 Here's what we see when flooring companies come to us from another agency.